CSB-KUL/yMap/README.md

 #Results

-(each folder contains three files, one with mutations analysis, pvalue and a biogrid id corresponding to mutated proteins)
+(each folder contains three files, one with mutations analysis file, which includes mutated proteins, mutation positions, mutated functional region and source of data, pvalue.txt of pathways enrichments and biog.txt, a biogrid id corresponding to mutated proteins)

 	/PTMs/mutated_proteins.txt
 		contains proteins ids mutated at PTMs sites